Mapogo lion coalition

 The Mapogo lion coalition was a band of male South African lions that controlled the Sabi Sand region in Kruger National Park between 2006 and 2012.

-Researchers named the coalition for a brutal security company.
+Researchers named the coalition for a brutal security company, "Mapogo A Mathamaga Security".
+"Mapogo" means "vigilantes", as well as "rogues" in Zulu.

 The coalition became infamous for their sheer power and strength in taking over and dominating an area of approximately 70,000 ha (170,000 acres).
 It is believed the Mapogos killed in excess of 40 lions and cubs in a little over a year.
 The statistics may be higher given their coverage of such large territories.
-At its peak, the coalition consisted of six males: the leader Makulu (also spelled as Makhulu), Pretty Boy, Rasta (Dreadlocks), Scar, Kinky Tail and Mr. T.
+At its peak, the coalition consisted of six males: the leader Makulu (also spelled as Makhulu), Pretty Boy, Rasta, Dreadlocks, Kinky Tail and Mr. T.

 History

-The Mapogo coalition originated from Mala Mala from what was called the "Eyrefield Pride" (Sparta Pride) and moved into the Western Sector in 2006.
-The Mapogo lions followed a recent trend in the Sabi Sand Reserve of mega pride male lion coalitions.
-The five related brothers were sired by a similar mega pride coalition of five male lions.
-In their quest to dominate the area, the six lions killed approximately 40 other lions which included many cubs, females, and rival adult males.
+The Mapogo coalition originated from a Mala Mala based pride called the "Eyrefield Pride" (Sparta Pride).
+The Mapogo lions followed a recent trend in the Sabi Sand Reserve of mega pride male lion coalitions — the five related brothers themselves had been sired by a similar mega pride coalition of five male lions.

-The oldest Mapogo male, Makulu, is believed to be the paternal half-brother to the other five lions.
-The story is that the original Sparta pride lost a male sub-adult of 20 to 21 months of age in May/June 2000 and in July 2000, this male of about the same age latched on to the original pride.
+The oldest Mapogo male, Makulu, is believed to be the paternal half-brother to the other five lions — the original Sparta pride had lost a male sub-adult of 20 to 21 months of age in May/June 2000; Makulu would join the pride in July 2000, therefore being roughly the same age as the lost sub-adult.
 Though not readily accepted by the lionesses, the West Street Males tolerated him and did not kill him, even though typically, intruding males of his age would be chased off or killed.
 Field experts believe a likely reason for his acceptance into the pride was because he may have been the offspring of one of the West Street Males and a lioness from another pride (therefore making him the Mapogos' half brother).

 In the first months of 2006, the five subadult lions and Makulu left their pride.
-They now had to fight for themselves, but by sticking together they increased their survival chances.
-Whilst living among themselves, the lions learned to be successful hunters.
-As they grew in size and experience, they were able to take down large prey such as hippos, young rhinos, and even giraffes and on one occasion a fully grown elephant.
-According to Dave Salmoni, successfully taking down cape buffalo was their "key to success".
-During the buffalo hunts, Kinky Tail (also called Shaka) and Mr. T (also called The devil) were often observed being more aggressive in bringing down the buffalo.
+Despite the fact they were now fending for themselves, they increased their chances of survival by sticking together, and eventually learned how to take down large prey such as hippos, young rhinos, giraffes and on one occasion a fully grown elephant.
+They were, however, professional cape buffalo hunters, which, according to Dave Salmoni, was their "key to success".
+During the buffalo hunts, Kinky Tail (also called Shaka) and Mr. T (also called Mohawk and later SaTan) were often observed being more aggressive in bringing down the buffalo.